AkshayLaddha943/Version-control_using_Git/Git_cheatsheet.md

 ## tagging, Branching and merging

-#add tags to specific commit
+#add tags to specific commit, (-a tells Git to create an annotated flag)
+$ git tag -a v1.0
 $ git tag

+#to tag a commit that occurred farther back in the repo's history
+$ git tag -a sha

 #allows multiple lines of development
 $ git branch